-Cookies are small bits of information stored on your computer as you browse the web.
+Cookies are small text files stored on your computer or mobile device as you browse the web.
 They allow websites to remember things about you when you move through a website and if you return at a later date.
-They are set by a particular website, then sent by your computer only to the same website on your return.
+A cookie is set by a particular website, and only that website will be able to retrieve or read the contents of that cookie - which will be sent by your computer on your return.

 How are cookies used at Kent?

 The University of Kent sets the following cookies on most pages of the website, all of which are designed to make the overall experience of using the site better allowing us to see how users use our site and respond to this.